 - More bandwidth is available. - Even with more devices connected to the network, because the connections are spread across two different bands, each device gets a larger share of the available WiFi bandwidth.
-The computers in Figure 8, A tri-band network has two dedicated 5 GHz bands on page 57 have a 1,300 Mbps capacity.
-They share a 5 GHz WiFi band, and each has a WiFi connection speed of 650 Mbps, compared to 325 Mbps shown in Figure 7, Dual-band WiFi network with one 5 GHz WiFi band on page 56. - Smart Connect directs WiFi traffic to the appropriate lane. - With Smart Connect, older devices do not slow down faster devices. - The router uses load balancing to avoid network congestion in each WiFi band.
-With load balancing, you don't have to share your WiFi connection with as many devices.
+The capacity of the computers in Figure 8, A tri-band network offers two dedicated 5 GHz bands on page 61 is 1,300 Mbps.
+The computers share a 5 GHz WiFi band, and the WiFi connection of each is 650 Mbps, compared to 325 Mbps shown in Figure 7, Dual-band WiFi network with one 5 GHz WiFi band on page 60. - Smart Connect directs WiFi traffic to the appropriate lane.
+With Smart Connect, older devices do not slow down faster devices. - The router uses load balancing to avoid network congestion in each WiFi band.
+With load balancing, you don't need to share your WiFi connection with as many devices.